-Understand why the calculation stopped.
-This is given in the first comments after the last zone and is described further in the introduction to the chapter Stopping Criteria of Part 1 of HAZY.
+The reason the calculation stopped is given in the first comments after the last zone and is described further in the introduction to the chapter Stopping Criteria of Part 1 of HAZY.
 An example of the last zone printout and the statement of the reason why the calculation stopped is shown on page 19.